 5. Prepare the base.
 Spread out about a 2-inch layer of crushed rock (decomposed granite or something similar) to create a stable base for the pea gravel.
 Use a landscape rake to spread the material evenly.
 Spray water over the base rock and tamp it with the hand tamper or plate compactor.
 Make sure the whole layer is level when you’re done.

 6. Install landscape fabric.
-On top of the base rock layer, lay landscape fabric and trim it to fit within the border.
+On top of the base rock layer, install landscape fabric and trim it to fit within the border.
 Secure the edges and seams of the fabric with landscape staples.
 This layer will prevent weeds from breaking through and keep the pea gravel from sinking into the dirt.

 7. Lay pea gravel.
 At an appropriate depth for your project (check the recommended depths mentioned earlier in this guide), spread out an even layer of pea gravel within the border you installed earlier.
 The border should rise at least a half-inch taller than the gravel to keep the stones in place.
 You may need to tamp down the gravel layer.